KwaZulu-Natal Battlefield Tours

 Voortrekker – Zulu Wars – 1836-1852

-The Dutch left the Cape Colony, dissatisfied with being subjected to British domination, looking for political self-determination.
-The Voortrekker’s headed inland, however once across the Drakensberg Mountains; the Dutch encountered the Zulus with invertible problems arising.
+Dutch descendants left the Cape Colony, dissatisfied with being subjected to British domination.
+Looking for political self-determination.
+The Voortrekker’s headed inland.
+However once across the Drakensberg Mountains, they encountered the Zulus with inevitable problems arising.

 Saailaager Estcourt Area 12 February 1838 – Zulu massacre of groups on Voortrekker’s after execution of Piet Retief at the Zulu royal settlement near Ulundi.

-Veglaer Estcourt Area 13 -15 February 1838 – Three day Zulu attack on Voortrekker laager.
+Veglaer Estcourt Area 13 -15 February 1838 – Three day Zulu attack on Voortrekkers.

 Blood River – Dundee Area 16 December 1838 – 460 Voortrekker’s defeated Zulu army of 15 000 in wagons set in laager.
 Resulting bloodbath remains known as ‘Battle of Blood River‘.